CSS: Simple Rules for Better Organization and More Efficiency

 .note {}

-Admittedly, this gets kind of a rough description of what I use and with what I had good experience.
-Feel free to build on that; for instance, you might go for a “module-centric” way by only applying this order within CSS segments (like navigation styles and so on) – or to make it more specific.
+This is a rather rough description of what I use and with what I had good experience.
+Use it as the foundation; for instance, you might opt for a “module-centric” approach by applying this order within CSS sections like navigation styles rather than whole style sheets.

 Use Any Declaration Just Once

 Exactly: Use any declaration just once.
 The reason for that is that on average, declarations are longer and thus add more weight to style sheets than selectors (and selector groups), and thus take more time to load.
-Another reason is that this is a nice argument to shake heads when CSS variables (not selector variables) come up – in many cases you probably don’t need them, at all.
+Another reason is that “UDJO” reduces the need for CSS variables (not: selector variables)—in many cases you don’t need them at all.

 h1, h2, h3 { font-weight: normal; }